 Yes.
 Yes I am.

-7. ‘You’ Aren’t Who You think You Are
+7. ‘You’ Aren’t Who You Think You Are

-Consider the following for a moment: The way you express and portray yourself on, say, Facebook probably isn’t exactly the same as the way you express and portray yourself when you’re “offline.”
+Consider the following for a moment: The way you express and portray yourself on, say, Facebook probably isn’t exactly the same way you express and portray yourself when you’re “offline.”
 The way you act around your grandma is probably pretty different from the way you act around your friends.
 You have a “work self” and a “home self” and a “family self” and an “I’m all alone self” and many other “selves” that you use to navigate and survive a complex social world.

 But which one of these is the “true” you?